blinklet/blog-posts/cloonix-v53-update/cloonix-v53-update.md

 Exit the SSH session with the `exit` command.

-## Exercise 3: Using Wireshark to Capture Traffic
+## Using Wireshark to Capture Traffic

 Cloonix includes a customized version of Wireshark for packet capture and analysis.